 Whatever you choose as your goal for the audience, review every aspect of your presentation to make sure it contributes to that end.
 Throw away or modify anything that doesn’t fit your objectives.
 If you feel that you haven’t accomplished your goal, determine what needs to be added, changed or deleted so that you will.
 Be brutal.

 Why would people want to come?

+ELUNA attendees have the choice of 8-14 sessions they could attend during each session period.
+Why would they want to attend yours?
+Consider your presentation topic carefully for your audience and its appeal.
+Out of the hundreds of ELUNA attendees, this session may only appeal to two, and it may be too late for them to use what they would gain from your session.
+They might choose to go to something else, instead.
+This is not to discourage you!
 Choose an audience that is broad enough to give you a reasonable group.
 Choose goals that will appeal to a reasonable percentage of that group.
 Consider what kind of sessions would appeal to you and to others from your institution.
-If you have any questions about your audience or focus, talk to your track coordinator about their reaction to your suggestions.
+If you have any questions about your audience or focus, talk to your track coordinator for feedback about your suggestions.

 Go back to Presenter’s Tips